devanshir7/210324_EE798R/README.md

  1. Use python train.py to train a new model.

  2. Run directly: ./run(to make the script executable: chmod +x run) or bash run.

+## Phase 2
+## Code
+1. Github Repo Link (Containing all scripts): https://github.com/devanshir21/GLAM

+## Instructions

+## Preprocess

+ 1. Specify the path of IEMOCAP corpus in `path.py`
+ 2. Run `python handleIEMOCAP.py` to rename audio filenames.
+ 3. Run `python seeds.py` to generate seeds.

+## Training

+ 1. Change the default feature extraction method to 'melspectrogram' in `train.py`
+ 2. Use python `train.py` to train a new model.
+ 3. Run directly: ./run(to make the script executable: chmod +x run) or bash run.